Production Set 07 // TAR Technical Reference

 The validation framework does not change: elusion testing, precision and recall measurement, and stipulated protocol remain required.
 What changes is the explanation of the methodology: instead of ‘we used a TF-IDF SVM classifier with n training cycles’, the producing party must explain which LLM, what issue prompt, and what validation steps were applied.
 EEOC v.
 Tesla (2024-2025) addressed this in the GenAI context: the court accepted the methodology subject to validation requirements and basic transparency about the LLM used.

-Defensibility: Sedona Principle 6, FRCP 26(g), and the stipulated protocol
+Sedona Principle 6, FRCP 26(g), and the stipulated protocol

 The defensibility framework for both TAR 2.0 and GenAI review rests on three pillars.
 First, Sedona Conference Principle 6: the producing party is best situated to choose the review method.
 Courts following Rio Tinto have not second-guessed methodology choices as long as the process was documented and validated.
 Second, FRCP 26(g) certification: the certifying attorney must certify that the disclosure is complete and correct after reasonable inquiry.
-The inquiry duty extends to AI-generated results -- the attorney must understand and validate what the AI produced.
+The inquiry duty extends to AI-generated results: the attorney must understand and validate what the AI produced.
 Third, the stipulated protocol: agreed in advance with opposing counsel or the court, specifying the methodology, validation approach, and recall targets.

 A Rule 502(d) order should accompany any AI-assisted privilege review to protect against inadvertent disclosure of privileged documents.
 See /privilege-review for the Judge Peck model 502(d) order language.